NuGet/Insights/docs/new-driver.md

 1. **"Happy path"** - process two short time ranges in the catalog and assert the output in storage.
 1. **"Delete path"** - process two short time ranges, the first of which adds a package and the second of which deletes the package.
-This is an important test case because when a package is deleted from NuGet.org, the data related to this package in ExplorePackages should be set to some "deleted" or "cleared" state.
+This is an important test case because when a package is deleted from NuGet.org, the data related to this package in NuGet.Insights should be set to some "deleted" or "cleared" state.
 This enables reproducibility (deleted data is no longer available on NuGet.org and therefore data produced prior to the delete cannot be reproduced) and respects the privacy of the package owner.